intricatecloud/cs5356-docs/docs/unit-2/milestone-2.md

 # Milestone 2

-For the milestone, you're working with a new client to put together a web application.
+For the milestone, you're working with a new client to put together a prototype of a web application.
 Similar to the last milestone, we've been given a rough prototype in Figma as well as a list of User Stories that describe the functionality that the client wants to build.

 Below is the high level description of the project that the client wants to build.